 - Creating the new List and Details Screen

 In this chapter we learn how to write custom validation for our table fields.
 Read it and start implementing your own logic.
 A quick jump to code will be there (for the first time).
 Enjoy reading the tutorial.

 In this section, I will Summarize the whole Article.
 You can directly go to the original article to read the complete content.

-The complete article has been hosted in SilverlightShow.net including the first part.
-You can read the them here:
+The complete article has been hosted in SilverlightShow.net including the first four chapters.
+You can read them here: